Nucleocytoviricota: Marseilleviridae

 Order Pimascovirales.
 The Marseilleviridae viruses have double stranded DNA genomes that are about 368 kilobases long.
 Members of the family can have about 457 open reading frames (ORFs) in its genome.
 The host organisms are amoebae.
 Once it infects, viral replication takes place in virus factories in the cytoplasm.
 It was found that the genome of the family Marseilleviridae codes for about 28 different proteins.
-The capsid of the marseillevirus is about 250 nm wide with a geometry shape of an icosahedral.
+The capsid of the Marseillevirus is about 250 nm wide with a geometry shape of an icosahedral.
 The replication of this virus usually occurs near the nucleus once it infects the amoeba.
 Once the virus infects it can cause a shape change in the host's nucleus.

 Mimiviridae

 Order Imitervirales.
 The Megaviridae contains some of the largest viruses ever discovered.
 They have linear double stranded DNA genomes with a length of 1,259,197 base pairs, which is larger than some small bacteria.
 Within this genome 1,100 proteins are coded.
 74.76% of the base pairs are represented by thymine and adenine.
 The Megaviridae virus can be found infecting acanthamoeba or other protozoan clades.
 Once the virus infects the host, the replication cycle takes place in the cytoplasm.
 Within the genome, DNA repair enzymes can be found.
 These are used when the DNA is harmed such as when it is exposed to ionizing radiation or UV light.
 Three enzymes employed in DNA base excision repair were characterized from Mimivirus.
 The pathway of DNA base excision repair (BER) was experimentally reconstituted using the purified recombinant proteins AP endonuclease (mvAPE), uracil-DNA glycosylase (mvUDG), and DNA polymerase X protein (mvPolX).
 When reconstituted in vitro, mvAPE, mvUDG and mvPolX were found to function cohesively to repair uracil-containing DNA mainly by long patch base excision repair.
 Thus these processes likely participate in the BER pathway early in the Mimivirus life cycle.
-Cafeteria roenbergensis, a giant virus of the Mimiviridae family, also encodes enzymes for DNA repair.
+Cafeteria roenbergensis virus, a giant virus of the Mimiviridae family, also encodes enzymes for DNA repair.

 Traditionally only these viruses have been grouped into a family Mimiviridae.
 Later it appeared that the viruses of the Organic Lake Phycodna Group (OLPG) are more related to Mimiviruses than to Phycodnaviruses.
 For this reason it has been proposed adding them to legacy Mimiviridae as new subfamily Mesomimivirinae in order to form the more comprehensive family Megaviridae.
 For this reason, the term Mimiviridae was used sensu lato synonymous with Megaviridae.
 However, since the ICTV has created a new order Imitervirales officially containing the (legacy) Mimiviridae, proposed Mesomimivirinae are proposed to be upgraded as a new family Mesomimiviridae, i.e. as sister family of legacy Mimiviridae (within this order).